BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-11-30-swift-concurrency-in-a-nutshell.md

 1. `try Task.checkCancellation()` throws an error if the current Task is cancelled..

 2. `if Task.isCancelled { break }` returns true if the Task is cancelled.
-Note that this could result in partial results, which should be documented.
+Note that this approach might produce partial outputs, which should be documented.

 ```swift
  taskGroup.addTask(priority: .background) {